-Δ When necessary for clarity, the symbol Δ may be used in a syntax statement to indicate a required blank or an exact number of blanks.
-For example: SET[(modifier)]∆(variable); underlining When necessary for clarity in an example, user input may be underlined.
-For example: NEW NAME?
-ALPHA In addition, brackets, braces or ellipses appearing in syntax or format statements which must be entered as shown will be underlined.
-For example: LET var[[subscript]] = value shading Shading represents inverse video on the terminal's screen.
+When necessary for clarity, the symbol $\Delta$ may be used in a syntax statement to indicate a required blank or an exact number of blanks.
+For example:

+$SET[(modifier)]\Delta(variable);$

+underlining

+When necessary for clarity in an example, user input may be underlined.
+For example:

+NEW NAME?
+ALPHA

+Brackets, braces or ellipses appearing in syntax or format statements which must be entered as shown will be underlined.
+For example:

+LET var[[subscript]] = value

+Output and input/output parameters are underlined.
+A notation in the description of each parameter distinguishes input/output from output parameters.
+For example:

+CREATE (parm1, parm2, flags, error)

+shading

+Shading represents inverse video on the terminal's screen.
 In addition, it is used to emphasize key portions of an example.

-The symbol may be used to indicate a key on the terminal's keyboard.
-For example, (RETURN) indicates the carriage return key.
-(CONTROL) char Control characters are indicated by CONTROL followed by the character.
+The symbol \\\\ may be used to indicate a key on the terminal's keyboard.
+For example, RETURN indicates the carriage return key.

+CONTROL char

+Control characters are indicated by CONTROL followed by the character.
 For example, CONTROL Y means the user presses the control key and the character Y simultaneously.